In this guide, we’re going to show you how to choose your web design agency, and what questions to ask your web designers.

 - Visuals - Does the website look modern?

 Web designers have to keep up with the latest trends.
-Make sure their websites are responsive (i.e. they adapt to different devices and looks great on both mobile and desktop) and fast.
+Make sure their websites are responsive (i.e. they adapt to different devices and look great on both mobile and desktop) and fast.
 Their website should reflect their skills.

 If the web design agency’s website looks like it came straight out of the early 2000s, and takes a long time to load, cross them off the list.